-- Everyone is creative - Everyone is motivated to become more creative and effective in response to changing conditions - There are processes that can improve individual and group creativity - Creativity is absolutely essential for effective individuals and organizations.

-• Organizational processes that support creativity lead to better performance.
+- Everyone is creative - Everyone is motivated to solve problems, hence seeks to be more creative and effective - There are processes that can improve individual and group creativity - Creativity is absolutely essential for effective leadership of organizations. - Organizational processes that support creativity lead to better long-term performance.